 Splurge or Save: Hair Brushes and Makeup Brushes

 Cheap drugstore hairbrushes made of plastic bristles can pull and break hair.
 We all know that.
-But thankfully, there have been plenty of boar-bristle brushes recently popping up everywhere, so much so that you can get a great brush for $18-or-so.
-(A great one is the Marilyn Brush Downtown New Yorker, which costs $18.)
-Because boar bristles have become so popular, they're popping up at some of the better drugstores these days.
-Still, they will cost you more than the plastic brushes.
-If you want a $125 Mason Pearson brush, it'll feel worth it, but you don't need it.
+But thankfully, gentler boar-bristle brushes are becoming more popular and popping up at the drugstores.
+You can now get a great brush for less than $20.
+(A great one is the Marilyn Brush Downtown New Yorker, $13.)
+Boar bristles might cost you more than the plastic brushes, but there's no need to go for a Mason Pearson ($146).

 Only keep around the tiny brushes that come with department store makeup for touch-ups on the go.
 You'll get a much smoother, flawless finish with a professional makeup brush.

-Save on shampoos and conditioners, splurge on blow-dryers.
+Save on: shampoo and conditioner: splurge on: blow-dryers.

-Sorry you hairstylists out there with a fancy brand to push, the truth is, nine times out of ten, drugstore brand shampoos and conditioners get the job done.
-Depending on your hair type, there's probably no need to spend $75 on a ginormous bottle of Kerastase shampoo, unless like me, you're super attached to the way it makes your hair smell or you really, truly believe in the bottle's claims that its special ingredients can pump up your volume into Beyonce-like proportions.
+Sorry to all you hairstylists out there with a fancy brand to push—the truth is, nine times out of ten, drugstore brand shampoos and conditioners get the job done.
+Depending on your hair type, there's probably no need to spend $75 on a bottle of shampoo (unless like me, you're super attached to the way it makes your hair smell or you truly believe in the bottle's claims that the special formula can pump up your volume to Beyonce-like proportions).

-One reason mass brand products, like Pantene and L'Oreal, are so great: The companies have billions of dollars to put into cutting-edge research.
+One reason products from mass brands like Pantene and L'Oreal are so great is that the companies have billions of dollars to put into cutting-edge research.

-As for blow-dryers, the new ionic dryers—DryBar's Buttercup dryers, which are priced at $195, are great—that finish hair in record time not only save you time every morning, but they cut down on heat exposure to your hair and less drying time means less damage.
+As for blow-dryers, the new ionic dryers—DryBar's Buttercup dryers, for example—not only save you time every morning, but cut down on heat exposure due to speedy styling.
+Less drying time means less damage.

 The fact is, lip glosses rarely last, so why spend big bucks on them?
-Both Revlon and L'Oreal make a great basic lip gloss.
-That said, you'll find much better color ranges and less stickiness if you splurge on Fenty, Glossier, or even Chanel, so assess your priorities.
+Both Revlon and L'Oreal make great basic lip gloss options.
+That said, you'll find more color options and less stickiness if you splurge on Fenty, Glossier, or even Chanel, so assess your priorities.
 If clear gloss is your thing, go cheap.

-As for lipsticks, the formulations from Chanel, M.A.C., Kat Von D, Dior, and Pat McGrath can't be beaten.
-If longevity is the only thing that's important to you, you can find a great long-wearing lipstick in your local drugstore.
-But given how much lipstick people accidentally eat while wearing it, it's good to have a formulation you trust.
+As for lipsticks, the formulations from brands like Chanel, M.A.C., KVD Vegan Beauty, Dior, and Pat McGrath can't be beaten.
+If longevity is the only thing that's important to you, you can find a long-wearing lipstick in your local drugstore.
+But given how much lipstick people accidentally eat over the course of a lifetime, it's good to have a formulation you trust.

 Splurge or Save: Mascara and Eyelash Curlers

-Mascaras are one of those beauty products people find and stick by forever, but I not everybody don't needs to be spending the money they do on mascara.
-Maybelline New York Great Lash Mascara has gone down forever as the best drugstore buy ever.
-At just $6 a tube, it's a great—possibly the ultimate— basic standby.
-L'Oreal and Max Factor also make great drugstore mascaras.
+Mascaras are one of those beauty products people become very loyal towards, but not everybody needs to be spending big money on it.
+Maybelline New York Great Lash ($7) has gone down in history as pretty much the best drugstore buy of all time.
+L'Oreal and Max Factor also make great affordable mascaras.

 Splurge or Save: Tweezers and Flatirons

-Let me give it to you straight: the tweezers you can get at grocery stores are useless.
-Trust me, I am a tweezer addict.
-I've tried them all.
-The best ones are Tweezerman Slant Tweezers, ($23.)
-Cheaper brands just don't have the holding and pulling power that a Tweezerman has.
-Just one should last a lifetime (if they wear down, you can mail them in and the company will sharpen the edges for you for free), but they're so small that they're pretty easy to use.
+Let me give it to you straight: the tweezers you can get at the grocery store are useless.
+Trust me, I am a tweezer addict; I've tried them all, and Tweezerman makes the best.
+Cheaper brands just don't have the same grip.
+And just one pair from Tweezerman should last a lifetime—when they wear down, you can mail them in and the company will sharpen the edges for free.

-On the other hand, ceramic flatirons, which can run more than $50 at a beauty supply store) are worth the money if you straighten your hair on a regular basis.
-Not only will a quality flatiron last longer, it will get hotter faster, smooth the hair shaft better and are less damaging to hair.
+On the other hand, ceramic flatirons, which can run more than $50 at a beauty supply store, are worth the money if you straighten your hair on a regular basis.
+Not only will a quality flatiron last longer, it will get hotter faster, smooth the hair shaft better, and be overall less damaging to your hair.